-ELPs will have opportunities to try many different activities at camp, as all Wildwood campers do, but ELPs can also expect to share their skills by assisting in planning and leading camp activities with their counselors and other camp staff members, and serving as role models for the entire camp community.
-ELPs can also expect to venture out from Wildwood to meet members of the Rindge community, visit other Mass Audubon sites, and explore new habitats.
+As Wildwood campers, ELP's will have many opportunities to try different activities.
+ELP's can also expect to assist in planning and leading camp activities with their camp counselors and staff members.
+They will share their skills and serve as role models for the entire camp community.

+ELP's can also expect to venture out from Wildwood to meet members of the Rindge community, visit other Mass Audubon sites, and explore new habitats.

-ELPs will complete various kinds of service as part of their experience.
-In the past, service projects have included roadside clean-up, creating interpretive signage along camp trails, and doing trail maintenance.
-Wildwood can provide documentation of service hours as needed for high school graduation requirements.
-You may bring forms with you to camp, or contact the Wildwood office after camp; please give us a week or two to generate the documentation and return it to you.
+As part of their total experience, ELP's will complete various kinds of service.
+In the past, projects have included roadside clean-up, creating interpretive signage along camp trails, and doing trail maintenance.
+Wildwood is happy to provide documentation of ELP service hours for high school graduation requirements.
+You may bring those forms with you to camp, or contact the Wildwood office after camp; please give us a week or two to generate the documentation and return it to you.